-7.6 Cameron Homes supports the policy approach to protecting, maintaining and enhancing where possible a network of interconnected, multi-functional and accessible green and blue spaces
+7.6 Lovell Homes supports the policy approach to protecting, maintaining and enhancing where possible a network of interconnected, multi-functional and accessible green and blue spaces

-7.7 The sketch layout included at Appendix 1 demonstrates the delivery of multifunctional, interconnected, accessible green and blue spaces as part of the comprehensive proposal for Land at Saredon Road, including the provision of new recreation space and SuDS.
+7.7 The current layout demonstrates the delivery of multi-functional, interconnected, accessible green and blue spaces as part of the comprehensive proposal for Land at Pool House Road, including the provision of allotments.
+This is shown on the Concept Plan at Appendix 2.